dusk-gg/dusk/docs/blog/2024-12-05-7-ai-games-in-7-days.md

 [Play!](https://join.rune.ai/game/HfUtYbv3-hwE) | [Kick Off](https://www.youtube.com/watch?v=GGIl9zjuZ-w) | [Time Lapse](https://www.youtube.com/watch?v=eZtJVbPrGr4) | [Post-Mortem](https://www.youtube.com/watch?v=H9ourtJtU4UQ) | [Code](https://github.com/rune/gif-vs-ai)

-Probably the player favorite so far is GIF vs AI - a twist on the popular Death by AI game.
-The AI generates a life threatening scenario and a GIF is chosen to represent it.
+Probably the player favorite so far is GIF vs AI, a twist on the popular Death by AI game.
+The AI generates a life-threatening scenario and a GIF is chosen to represent it.
 Players then have to respond with how they'll attempt to survive by selecting a GIF.
-Finally the AI evaluates the scenario and the provided survival GIF to determine if the player survives and selects a GIF to represent the outcome.
-Adding in the GIFs makes the game faster to play and the AI interpretation of the GIF can lead to un-intended and funny outcomes.
+Finally, the AI evaluates the scenario and the provided survival GIF to determine if the player survives and selects a GIF to represent the outcome.
+Adding in the GIFs makes the game faster to play and the AI interpretation of the GIF can lead to unintended and funny outcomes.

 #### What did I learn?